recolic/vivado-wrapper/README.md

 - Burn auto saved built binary at anytime and any machine.

+- Built-in support to an extremely simple constraint file format: `.vwc`.

 - Full vivado GUI support.

 - Support every hardware supported by vivado.